MatheusMartinho/FindProfileGithub/README.md

 # FindProfileGithub
-Fiding a profile github with an API
+Fiding a profile github with an API: https://matheusmartinho.github.io/FindProfileGithub/